 I currently practice from two locations; Ashurst Wood, West Sussex (midway between East Grinstead and Forest Row) and Little Venice, London W2.

-- My counselling practice in Ashurst Wood is within easy reach of Forest Row, East Grinstead, Hartfield, Lingfield and Crawley Down, and also is accessible for individuals with disabilities.
+- My counselling practice in Ashurst Wood is within easy reach of Forest Row, East Grinstead, Hartfield, Lingfield and Crawley Down, and is also accessible for individuals with disabilities.

 - My West London practice in Little Venice is convenient for Warwick Avenue (Bakerloo Line) or Paddington tube stations.